alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Make it easy to spot your volunteers

-If somebody has a question, or a concern, or a code of conduct violation to report, they need to find a volunteer, so make the volunteers easy to spot.
+If somebody has a question, a concern, or a code of conduct violation to report, they need to find a volunteer, so make the volunteers easy to spot.
-Possible approaches include branded (and brightly coloured t-shirts), or different lanyards from everyone else.
+Possible approaches include brightly coloured, branded t-shirts, or different lanyards from everyone else.

-If you have places that are continuously staffed during conference hours (for example, the registration desked), make sure you tell people.
+If you have places that are continuously staffed during conference hours (for example, the registration desk), make sure you tell people.
-It may not be the most convenient, but it's good to know that fallback exists.
+It may not always be the most convenient, but it's good to know that fallback exists.

 <div class="post__separator" aria-hidden="true">&#9672;</div>

 ## Look after your speakers

-### Pay and expense your speakers
+### Compensate and pay expenses for your speakers

 Preparing a conference talk is a lot of work.
 If you don't pay your speakers, you're restricting yourself to people who can afford to do that preparation without being paid.